-I am a postdoctoral researcher at the University of Göttingen in the group of Thomas Schick and member of the Research Training Group (RTG) Fourier Analysis and Spectral Theory.
+Before, I held postdoctoral positions at the University of Göttingen in the group of Thomas Schick, at

 Research interests: Harmonic analysis on locally symmetric spaces, trace formulas, dynamical zeta functions of Ruelle and Selberg, refined analytic torsion, prime geodesic theorem